taha-re/2D_NNF_LBM/README.md

     ```bash
     ./lbm_solver
     ```
-4. The code will generate output files (e.g., VTK files for visualization or text files for data) in the folder.
+4. The code will generate output files (which should be post-processesed by python or Tecplot) in the folder.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-This code was developed as part of my PhD research.
-I would like to thank my advisors and colleagues for their support and contributions.